rlberry-py/rlberry/docs/basics/userguide/environment.md

 # How to use an environment

 This is the world with which the agent interacts.
 The agent can observe this environment, and can perform actions to modify it (but cannot change its rules).
-With rlberry, you can load an existing environment, or create your own custom environment.
+With rlberry, you can use an existing environment, or create your own custom environment.

-## Load rlberry environment
+## Use rlberry environment
 You can find some environments in our other projects "[rlberry-research](https://github.com/rlberry-py/rlberry-research)" and "[rlberry-scool](https://github.com/rlberry-py/rlberry-scool)".
-For this example, you can load "Chain" environment from "[rlberry-research](https://github.com/rlberry-py/rlberry-research)"
+For this example, you can use "Chain" environment from "[rlberry-research](https://github.com/rlberry-py/rlberry-research)"
 ```python
 from rlberry_research.envs.finite import Chain